peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>desiredExponentInt</i>: The desired exponent for the result.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousand (10^3, 1000).
 A value of 0 rounds the number to an integer.

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
-If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
-Can be null, in which case the default rounding mode is HalfEven.
+If  `HasFlags` of the context is true, ill also store the flags resulting from the operation (the flags re in addition to the pre-existing flags).
+Can be null, in which ase the default rounding mode is HalfEven.

 <b>Returns:</b>